-At each station, students read short informational texts (accompanied by visual picture cards) and take notes of their learning.
-Then, students complete an assigned group task related to the text.
+At each station, students read a short informational text accompanied by a visual picture card and take notes on their learning.
+Students then become part of the “living story” as they complete an assigned group task related to the text.

 Station #1- The Mayflower: Narrated group tableaus depicting the Pilgrims’ journey